qrak/modelTraining/README.md

 This means that you are free to use, modify, and distribute this software, as long as any modifications you make are also released under the GPL.
 If you distribute a modified version of this software, you must make the source code available under the same terms as this license.

 For more information about the GPL, please see https://www.gnu.org/licenses/gpl-3.0.en.html.

+This project was made with the help of ChatGPT, a large language model trained by OpenAI, based on the GPT-3.5 architecture.
+ChatGPT was used to generate text and assist in various aspects of the project's development.